Ral Partha Enterprises: Basement enterprise, 1975–1978

 The young company received early encouragement from the sale of its entire stock at Gen Con 1976, a convention of gaming enthusiasts.
 Ral Partha's lines and customer base grew quickly and they regularly won multiple categories of the Origins Award.
 Ral Partha's figures were popular with historical wargamers, but fans of fantasy themed role-playing games like TSR, Inc.'s Dungeons & Dragons accounted for the majority of their sales.
 Meier's sculpts tended to carry greater detail than many of his contemporaries, but some early products presented challenges to the casting process.

 One of Tom Meier's earliest lines was the Fantasy Line, which included about two dozen figures in late 1976.
 Meier's ES18 Adventuress is credited as being the first female character for role-playing games.
-The fantasy line was renamed ES/01-xxx Personalities and Things that Go Bump in the Night in 1978, and Meier augmented the line throughout the 1980s.Ral Partha Enterprises, Inc. 1982 Catalog.Ral Partha Enterprises, Inc. 1984 Catalog.
+The fantasy line was renamed ES/01-xxx Personalities and Things that Go Bump in the Night in 1978, and Meier augmented the line throughout the 1980s.

 As early as 1976, Meier had begun a series of soldiers from Classical antiquity which were collected together as AN/35-xxx The Hoplites.
 By 1978 the line was essentially complete and included Greeks, Carthaginians, Persians, Gauls, Early Republic Romans and Macedonians.
 Another series begun by Meier in 1976 was a line of 11th-century knights and footmen called 11/42-xxx 1200 A.D..
 The series included Vikings, English, French, Spanish, Moorish, Mongol, and Sung Chinese soldiers.

 Ral Partha put E-xxx Wizards, Warriors and Warlocks into production in 1976, 1977, and 1979.
 The line included some of Meier's earliest work and much of it was executed in the style of Heritage Models, for whom he had briefly worked.
 The E-xxx series was retired in 1980, but portions of it were re-released in 1995 as part of the 19-xxx Ral Partha Remembered line commemorating the company's 20th anniversary.